moby/moby/README.md

 please see the [NOTICE](https://github.com/moby/moby/blob/master/NOTICE) document in this repo.*

-Use and transfer of Moby may be subject to certain restrictions by the United States and other governments.
+Use and transfer of Moby may be subject to certain restrictions by the The United States and other governments.

 It is your responsibility to ensure that your use and/or transfer does not violate applicable laws.